 Prof. Karen Hussey is the Deputy Director General in the Queensland Government Department of Environment and Science.
 Karen leads the development and coordination of policy, strategy and legislation relating to the environment, conservation and cultural heritage.
 She oversees the delivery of strategic programs such as protection of the Great Barrier Reef, waste management and resource recovery, and the Land Restoration Fund.
 She also leads policy and programs in areas such as heritage, climate change, environmental offsets, biodiversity, koala conservation and State of Environment reporting.
 Prior to joining government, Karen was Professor and Director of the Centre for Policy Futures at the University of Queensland.

-Dr. Julia Stamm is the Director of the Creative Bureaucracy Festival, the world’s leading festival celebrating outstanding innovations in the public sector and the creative change-makers behind them from around the world.
-Furthermore, Julia is the founder of The Futures Project (TFP), an international non-profit initiative to ensure that innovation and technology serve the needs of people and planet.
+Dr. Julia Stamm is the founder of The Futures Project (TFP), an international non-profit initiative to ensure that innovation and technology serve the needs of people and planet.

 In November 2021, Julia received the Digital Female Leader Award, category Global Hero, for her work.
 Julia has long-standing leadership and management experience in national and international academic institutions and international organisations, such as European Cooperation in Science and Technology and the European Commission.
 She regularly advises national and international organisations and institutions on issues around science, policy & innovation.